-At an October 23, 2014, meeting regarding pension benefits payment deadlines, the Complainant told PBGC COR (1997) that that CyQuest management selected other teams for approval to work overtime, but not (1997).
-The decision not to have every team work overtime, (1997) believed, was in part responsible for the backlog of service requests.
-(1997) also said told (1997) believed, was in part responsible for the backlog of service requests.
-(1997) also said told (1997) believed that (1997) believed the inadequacy of employee training at both the entry and managerial level caused the Sarasota FBA's low "technical skills" and "soft skills" scores.
+At an October 23, 2014, meeting regarding pension benefits payment deadlines, the Complainant told PBGC COR that CyQuest management selected other teams for approval to work overtime, but not believed.
+The decision not to have every team work overtime, believed, was in part responsible for the backlog of service requests. believed that believed the inadequacy of employee training at both the entry and managerial level caused the Sarasota FBA's low "technical skills" and "soft skills" scores.
 (Scores for technical skills measure knowledge of the benefits application process.
 Soft skills scores measure the way an employee conducted a telephone conversation with a participant.)
-Also present at the meeting were project manager (1997) assistant project manager (1997) and CyQuest employees (1997)
+Also present at the meeting were project manager assistant project manager and CyQuest employees